 Homes and community buildings have been badly damaged and destroyed leaving many in desperate need of shelter.
 Some have lost all their previous possessions and have been left facing the prospect of starting over again from scratch.

-Many of those affected had been previously displaced by conflict and were already facing loss of income due to the economic challenges related to the COVID-19 pandemic.
+Many of those affected had been previously displaced by conflict and were already facing loss of income due to economic challenges.
 They are now struggling to meet even their most basic needs.